-- the main home - property subject to the mixed-use asset rules (holiday home rented out part-time)
+- the main home

+- subject to the mixed-use asset rules (for example, a holiday home rented out part-time and not used for at least 62 days in the income year, or 62 working days in the income year if it's usually only used on working days), or

-- property owned by companies other than close companies
+- owned by companies other than close companies, or

-- property owned by government enterprises
+- owned by government enterprises, or

 - certain employee accommodation.

-For these types of property, the existing rules apply with the rental income or loss shown at Box 20B and net income or net loss from a taxable disposal shown in Box 21B.
+For these types of property, any rental income or loss is shown at Box 20B and net income or net loss from a taxable disposal shown in Box 21B.

-Any rental net loss and net loss from a taxable disposal is partially excluded from the new rules if it is for:
+Any rental net loss and net loss from a taxable disposal is partially excluded from the rules if it is for:

-- property that will always be taxed on sale, being revenue account property of a person in the business of building, developing or dealing in land - other revenue account property the person has notified us they want the exclusion to apply to.
+- property that will always be taxed on sale, being revenue account property of a person in the business of building, developing or dealing in land, or - other revenue account property the person has notified us they want the exclusion to apply to.

-For these types of property any rental net loss is shown at Box 20B and taxable disposal net loss is shown at Box 21B.
-Net rental income and net income from a taxable disposal plus any depreciation recovered is shown as residential income at Box 18B.
+For these types of property any rental net loss is shown at Box 20B and taxable disposal net loss shown at Box 21B.